Edward J. Renehan Jr.

-Edward John Renehan Jr. (born c 1956) is an American writer, consultant, publisher, and Grammy Award-winning musician.
+Edward John Renehan Jr. (born c.
+1956) is an American writer, consultant, publisher, and Grammy Award-winning musician.

 Early life and music

-Renehan grew up in the Long Island village of Valley Stream, New York, where he attended school with future actor/director Steve Buscemi, and at age 13 began learning the guitar.
+Renehan grew up in the Long Island village of Valley Stream, New York, where he attended school with future actor/director Steve Buscemi and actress Patricia Charbonneau.

+At age 13 began learning the guitar.
 He studied blues guitar with the Reverend Gary Davis in New York as a teenager.
 By 20, he was playing and recording with folksingers Pete Seeger and Don McLean, among others.
 In 1976, he and Seeger recorded "Fifty Sail on Newburgh Bay: Hudson Valley Songs Old & New Sung by Pete Seeger and Ed Renehan."
 Several of the tracks Renehan recorded with Seeger reappeared in 2019 as part of the six-CD, table-top book retrospective "Pete Seeger: The Smithsonian Folkways Collection" which won the Grammy Award for Best Historical Album.

 In his early twenties he performed with Happy Traum, Artie Traum and others at various venues and folk festivals in the North East.
 Renehan stopped playing professionally in 1980, and only rarely ventured onto stages thereafter.

-Publishing and Consulting
+Publishing and consulting

 Renehan graduated from State University of New York at New Paltz.

 He thereafter worked for several New York publishing companies, focusing on the developing domain of digital publishing, including e-publishing and print-on-demand (POD) technologies.
 His tenure included 7 years as Director of Computer Publishing Programs for MBCI/Macmillan, now a part of Bookspan.

-From 1994, he worked as an independent consultant and author, including writing books on the Kennedys, Jay Gould, Cornelius Vanderbilt and John Burroughs, as well as best-selling books about computers and computing.
+From 1994, he worked as an independent consultant and author, including writing books on the Kennedys, Jay Gould and John Burroughs, as well as best-selling books about computers and computing.
 During this period he wrote books published by Doubleday, Crown, Oxford University Press, Basic Books, McGraw Hill, Simon & Schuster, Chelsea House, and other firms.

-In 2010 Renehan founded New Street Communications, an enterprise focused on audio, digital, and POD editions of books in a range of fields.
-The firm includes two subsidiaries: Dark Hall Press (which publishes original horror and science fiction titles), and New Street Nautical Audio, which publishes sailing related audiobooks.
+In 2010, Renehan founded New Street Communications, an enterprise focused on audio, digital, and POD editions of books in a range of fields.
 According to a July 2013 report in the Providence Business News, the combined New Street firms had revenues of more than $200,000 in the 2012 fiscal year, which was the enterprise's second full year of operation.
 As of June 2015, the firm had 85 titles in print.

-Renehan is also an in-demand ghost-writer focusing for the most part on finance and serving the book, essay, and article writing needs of a number of clients on Wall Street and elsewhere.
+In 2022, he founded the New Street division illume Media, a boutique a la cart publishing agency offering ghostwriting, writing, editing, book-doctoring, design, audiobook creation, eBook creation, and hybrid- and self-publishing guidance to clients interested in any or all of these services.
+The firm's focus is on nonfiction with specialties in finance, investing, management, and related fields.